TrishaSrikanth-459/DeployStega/routing/prevalence_table.md

 The prevalence table is used to:

-- Characterize realism of the routing namespace
+- Characterize realism and coverage of the routing namespace
 - Inform discussion of artifact selection bias
 - Support sensitivity and ablation analyses
 - Provide empirical grounding for routing assumptions

-These values are **not** used to train behavioral models or enforce feasibility constraints.
+These values are **not** used to:
+- train behavioral models
+- enforce feasibility constraints
+- detect covert communication

 ---

 ## Limitations

-- Counts depend on:
+- Counts depend on dataset coverage, logging granularity, and sampling window.
-- dataset coverage
-- logging granularity
-- sampling window
 - Rare artifact classes may be underrepresented.
-- Results may not generalize across time periods or repository populations.
+- Results may not generalize across platforms, repositories, or time periods.

 ---

 ## Reproducibility

 - Raw counts are derived from:
   - `data/derived/routing_prevalence/artifact_counts.csv`
 - Relative frequencies are derived from:
   - `data/derived/routing_prevalence/artifact_frequencies.csv`

-- Any scripts used for counting are documented separately and do not implement routing logic or behavioral assumptions.
+Any scripts used for counting are documented separately

 ---

 ## Change Log

-- `<Date>` — Initial template created
+- `<Date>` — Template created
 - `<Date>` — Counts populated
 - `<Date>` — Dataset version updated